Hallucinogenic persisting perception disorder, or HPPD, can develop as a result of long-term use and abuse of hallucinogenic drugs.

 PCP (phencyclidine), mushrooms, and LSD (lysergic acid diethylamide) are the drugs most commonly associated with the development of HPPD.
 These strong drugs have extreme ranges of potency and chemical makeup.
 They can be very dangerous for the brain and its long-term function.

 However, it is not just chronic use of psychedelics like these that can contribute to the development of HPPD, also sometimes called “Alice in Wonderland Syndrome,” or AIWS.
-Heavy marijuana use can also trigger the disorder, as can use of other substances that cause alterations in perception.
+Heavy marijuana use can also trigger the disorder, as can the use of other substances that cause alterations in perception.

 There are two types of HPPD.
 People who have Type 1 experience short, occasional pseudo flashbacks.
 Those who have Type 2 experience continuous changes to their vision that come and go without warning.